Mishalzeera/goat-and-daisy-antiques/STRIPE_INTEGRATION.md

 - The javascript file creates an instance of Secret using the Public Key.

 A const items, something hardcoded, Im guessing to test.
-Looks like a list of dictionaries, but there is just one dictionary in the list.
+Single object.

 elements is let, with no assignments.